Using Cron to Schedule Tasks for Certain Times or Intervals

 What is Cron?

 Cron is a classic utility found on Linux and UNIX systems for running tasks at pre-determined times or intervals.
 These tasks are referred to as Cron tasks or Cron jobs.
-Use Cron to schedule automated updates, report generation, or check for available disk space every day and send you an email if it falls below a certain amount.
+Use Cron to schedule automated updates, generate reports, check for available disk space and notify if the space is below a certain amount.

 How to Use Cron and crontab - The Basics

 System Cron jobs exist as entries in the

 /etc/crontab file.
 Each job is described on a single line by defining a time interval, a user to run the command as, and the command to run.
 Cron can run any kind of script, command, or executable.

 # /etc/crontab: system-wide crontab # Unlike any other crontab you don't have to run the `crontab' # command to install the new version when you edit this file # and files in /etc/cron.d.
 These files also have username fields, # that none of the other crontabs do.
 SHELL=/bin/sh PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin # m h dom mon dow user command 17 * * * * root cd / && run-parts --report /etc/cron.hourly 25 6 * * * root test -x /usr/sbin/anacron || ( cd / && run-parts --report / cron.daily ) 47 6 * * 7 root test -x /usr/sbin/anacron || ( cd / && run-parts --report / cron.weekly ) 52 6 1 * * root test -x /usr/sbin/anacron || ( cd / && run-parts --report /etc/cron.monthly )

 The first job in the Cron table is: